mandeeps13k/cka-notes/README.md

 - Use `k expose deploy` command to create service for a deployment - it applies right selectors automatically.
 - Always check selectors in services
 - The Storage Class that makes use of VolumeBindingMode set to WaitForFirstConsumer.
 This will delay the binding and provisioning of a PersistentVolume until a Pod using the PersistentVolumeClaim is created.
+- While creating network policy, only specify `ingress` or `egress` sections when making changes.
+Do not use empty array [ ] in these sections.